kbatch-dev/kbatch/kbatch-server/README.md

 ## Deployment

 The application can be deployed with helm.
+We're assuming it's deployed as a JupyterHub service to avoid needing to expose the server to the outside world.
+All communication with the service will be through JupyterHub.

 Given a configuration like the following

 ```
 # config.yaml